Murder of Patsy Morris: Background

 Patricia Morris was a blonde 14-year-old schoolgirl born to George Morris, a retired army chief, and Marjorie Morris.
 She had moved with her family from Birmingham to Isleworth, West London, in 1979.
 She attended Feltham Comprehensive School with her sister and two brothers.

 On 16 June 1980, Morris disappeared, having been seen leaving her school during her lunch break.
 It was believed Morris left school because she had forgotten her raincoat that morning, choosing to return home to change into dry clothes.
 This is reportedly what she told her friends she was going to do, and a family friend and neighbour confirmed that she had not taken her coat to school and had got soaked as a result.
-The neighbour stated that Morris had probably tried to come home without realising that she had left her key at home, and that when she realised she would be unable to get in had probably tried to walk over the heath to Calvary Barracks, where her parents worked, so she could get a key from them.
+The neighbour stated that Morris had probably tried to come home without realising that she had left her key at home, and that when she realised she would be unable to get in had probably tried to walk over the heath to Cavalry Barracks, where her parents worked, so she could get a key from them.
 One source instead states that she had a double history lesson scheduled for that afternoon which she often avoided attending, and so played truant for the rest of the school day, although it is not clear what evidence there is for this claim.

 A witness recalled seeing Morris soon after noon near her home.
 Another witness recalled seeing a girl who may have been Morris crouching at a bus stop on the Hounslow Heath side of Staines Road, just west of the Hussar public house between 12:20 p.m. and 12:40 p.m.
 These were the last sightings of her alive.
 After she was reported missing a large search operation was launched to find her, involving hundreds of police officers, helicopters and members of the public who had volunteered to help.

 Discovery of body

 The Hussar pub on Staines Road, opposite the bus stop where Morris was possibly last seen.

 Two days later, on the evening of 18 June, Morris's body was found by a police dog handler on Hounslow Heath.
 She was discovered face down in a copse beside a path on the edge of the Heath, at a location a quarter of a mile from her home in Cygnet Avenue.
-The place she was found was just a five minute walk from her home, and was on the route between her home and her father's workplace at Calvary Barracks.
+The place she was found was just a five minute walk from her home, and was on the route between her home and her father's workplace at Cavalry Barracks.
 She was found fully clothed.
 She had been found ten yards from a path through one of the small woods.
 She had been strangled with a ligature.
 For an unknown reason, police found that she had been wearing two pairs of knickers that day.
 There were no signs of sexual assault.